Skip to main content

 Our approach to developing the Code

-The OAIC’s approach to developing the code will be based on research, evidence and extensive consultations.
+The OAIC’s approach to developing the Code will be based on research, evidence and extensive consultations.

-As code developer, our ultimate objective is not to prevent children from engaging in the digital world, but rather to protect them within it through strengthened privacy protections for the handling of their personal information.
+As Code developer, our ultimate objective is not to prevent children from engaging in the digital world, but rather to protect them within it through strengthened privacy protections for the handling of their personal information.

 We want to ensure that the Code reflects the real experiences and needs of children and their families.
-That is why we will consult directly with children, parents and caregivers, alongside experts in child welfare, privacy and online safety.
+That is why we continue to consult directly with children, parents and caregivers, alongside experts in child welfare, privacy and online safety.
 Their insights will help shape a code that allows children to engage in the digital world safely by setting high privacy standards for organisations that collect and use children’s personal information

 The Act requires that the OAIC make available a draft of the Code for public consultation, which will last at least 60 days, invite the public to make submissions, consider any submissions made within the specified period, consult with eSafety and the National Children’s Commissioner and register the Code within 2 years from the day of the Bill’s Royal Assent.[1]

 Ultimately, the content of the code will be determined through the code development process.
 The OAIC intends to adopt a transparent and collaborative approach.
-The OAIC will consult widely with children, parents, child development experts, child welfare advocates, civil society, other regulators and across the online industry to ensure different voices are heard and represented throughout the process.
+The OAIC will continue to consult widely with children, parents, child development experts, child welfare advocates, civil society, other regulators and across the online industry to ensure different voices are heard and represented throughout the process.

 Consultation timelines